Sweat (concert tour)

-Sweat was a co-headlining concert tour by English singer-songwriter Charli XCX and Australian singer-songwriter Troye Sivan, in support of their albums Brat (2024) and Something to Give Each Other (2023), respectively.
+Sweat was a co-headlining concert tour by British singer-songwriter Charli XCX and Australian singer-songwriter Troye Sivan, in support of their albums Brat (2024) and Something to Give Each Other (2023), respectively.
 The tour began on 14 September 2024, in Detroit, Michigan, and concluded on 23 October 2024, in Seattle, Washington.
 English singer and DJ Shygirl served as the opening act.
 An exclusive European date was added when the duo headlined Primavera Sound 2025 on 5 June 2025.
+The tour had many notable guests, including Lorde, Addison Rae, Kesha and Tate McRae.

 Background

 Charli XCX and Troye Sivan first collaborated in 2018 with their song "1999".
 Due to the song's popularity, the duo would collaborate further, releasing "2099" the following year.

 Sivan released his third studio album, Something to Give Each Other, on 13 October 2023, while Charli XCX released her sixth studio album Brat on 7 June 2024.
 In the summer of 2024, both artists embarked on separate tours in support of the albums.
 On 17 April 2024, the duo announced Sweat, a joint tour of North America.

-On December 27th, 2024, the tour's first show at the KIA Forum just outside Los Angeles became available for free on Meta's Meta Horizon Worlds' Music Valley platform, both as a VR experience on Meta Quest devices and in a more traditional experience on browsers and the desktop and mobile apps of Horizon Worlds.
+On December 27, 2024, the tour's first show at the KIA Forum just outside Los Angeles became available for free on Meta's Meta Horizon Worlds' Music Valley platform, both as a VR experience on Meta Quest devices and in a more traditional experience on browsers and the desktop and mobile apps of Horizon Worlds.

-On October 2024, Primavera Sound released the lineup for their 2025 festival featuring headliners Chappell Roan, Charli XCX and Sabrina Carpenter, which Charli labeled the "holy trinity".
+In October 2024, Primavera Sound released the lineup for their 2025 festival featuring headliners Chappell Roan, Charli XCX and Sabrina Carpenter, which Charli labeled the "holy trinity".
 In December, Charli announced that Sivan would accompany her for the exclusive European date of their joint Sweat tour, which coincidentally took place on Sivan's 30th birthday.